aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 ``--sim-no-legend`` |image_advanced_argument|
 """""""""""""""""""""""""""""""""""""""""""""

-Strictly no legend will be displayed when launching the simulation.
+Display strictly no legend when launching the simulation.

 .. tip::
    Use this option when you want to complete an already existing simulation result file with new noise points.
 Pay attention to use ``>>`` instead of ``>`` to redirect the standard output in order to add results at